2008–09 National Twenty20 Cup

-The 2008–09 RBS Twenty-20 Cup was the fourth edition of the RBS Twenty-20 Cup, a domestic Twenty20 tournament in Pakistan.
+The 2008–09 RBS Twenty-20 Cup was the fourth season of the RBS Twenty-20 Cup in Pakistan, sponsored by Royal Bank of Scotland.
 It was held in Lahore from 4 to 8 October 2008.
 The Sialkot Stallions won their third overall and consecutive title by defeating the Karachi Dolphins in the final.
 As the winners, the Stallions qualified for the 2008 Champions League Twenty20, which was later cancelled.

 Format

 The format remained the same from the previous edition.
-The 13 teams are divided into four groups: Pool A with four teams, Pool B, C and D with three each.
-Each group plays a single round-robin tournament and the top team from each group advances to the semi-finals.
-The winners of the semi-finals play the final.
+The 13 teams were divided into four groups: Pool A with four teams, Pool B, C and D with three each.
+Each group played a single round-robin tournament and the top team from each group advanced to the semi-finals.
+The winners of the semi-finals played the final.

 The position of the teams in the points table is determined by: